Sher Shah Suri: Life, History, Administration

 What is the Historical Significance of Sher Shah Suri’s Reign?

-He was the founder of the Sur Dynasty and was the second Afghan Empire which was established after the Lodhi Dynasty.
+He was the founder of the Sur Dynasty and established the second Afghan Empire, which was established after the Lodhi Dynasty.

 4. Introduction of Coin: He introduced the new silver coin named “ Dam”.
-And they ere in circulation till 1835.
+And they were in circulation till 1835.
 It is believed that

 5. Justice System: The emperor’s rule was known for its impartial and efficient justice system.
 He established a network of courts and introduced the concept of Qazis (judges) to ensure fair trials and efficient dispensation of justice.